 Getting a big dose of nature and salty ocean air should be a fixture of a visit to Newcastle.
 Stretch your legs on the Newcastle Memorial Walk (24 Memorial Dr, The Hill) or ANZAC Walk, 450-metre long cliff top walkway with ocean views that links Strzelecki Lookout to Bar Beach.
 The beaches are generally gorgeous, with Newcastle Beach (Shortland Esplanade, Newcastle) boasting one of the best surf breaks in Australia.
 For a more protected briny dip behind a vintage façade, check out Newcastle Ocean Baths (30 Shortland Esplanade, Newcastle) and Merewether Ocean Baths (3a Ocean St, Merewether).
 Another must-see on the coastline is the Bogey Hole (Shortland Esplanade, Newcastle) an ocean rock pool hand-carved by convicts – it’s a beautiful sight, but proceed with caution, it’s not patrolled.
 Above the Bogey Hole, King Edward Park (Reserve Rd, Newcastle) has Norfolk Island pines, a sunken garden, historical building remains and sweeping ocean views.
 There’s plenty of natural beauty aside from beaches – at Glenrock State Conservation Area five kilometres from town there are rainforest walks, waterfalls, mountain biking trails and Glenrock Lagoon.

 As far as prime waterfront locations go, Novotel Newcastle Beach (5 King St, Newcastle) commands the corner of a beachside city block on the doorstep of Newcastle Beach, and most rooms at Noah's on the Beach (29 Zaara St, Newcastle) offer expansive ocean or harbour views.
 The team from Papa Sven, a Swedish-influenced lifestyle store, have infused their love of Nordic design into Pappa Sven's Apartment and Pappa Sven's Summer Cabin in Cooks Hill.
 Newcastle is also getting two flash new accommodation offerings in 2021.
-Opening June 15, the city’s first five-star hotel, Kingsley (282 King St, Newcastle) from boutique chain Crystalbrook Hotels, transforms one of the CBD’s most recognisable buildings, the Council Administration Centre (a circular structure known as the ‘ice cream cone’ to locals) into a 130-room hotel with a rooftop restaurant and bar.
-The boutique art-and-design focused QT Hotels brand is breathing new life and art deco-laced flair into the former David Jones Building on Hunter Street – opening date to be confirmed.
+Opening June 15, the city’s first five-star hotel, the Crystalbrook Kingsley (282 King St, Newcastle) from boutique chain Crystalbrook Hotels, transforms one of the CBD’s most recognisable buildings, the Council Administration Centre (a circular structure known as the ‘ice cream cone’ to locals) into a 130-room hotel with a rooftop restaurant and bar.
+Hot on the Kingsley's hills, Newcastle's second five-star stay os the boutique art-and-design focused QT Newcastle is breathing new life into art deco-laced flare of the former David Jones Building on Hunter Street.
+Don't miss the QT's two in-house venues, steak joint Jana and it's small but perfectly-formed rooftop bar which boasts stunning views over the Marina.